Antonin de Selliers de Moranville: Career

-Until 1914 he was Commander in Chief of the Gendarmerie (a military force with law enforcement duties.
+Second Lieutenant in 1871.
+Colonel in 1902.
+In 1904, he was Commander in Chief of the Gendarmerie, a military force with law enforcement duties, until 1914.
 He was Chief Commander of the Belgian army from 25 May until 6 September 1914.
 During his assignment the Kingdom was invaded by German troops and the Belgian mobilization started.
 On 6 September he was dismissed by the King, under the advice of Lieutenant General Baron Louis de Ryckel.
 The same Decree abolished the function of Chief of Staff.
 In this way the King secured control of the force.

 He is buried in the cemetery of Neder-Over-Heembeek.